vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 `Ronnie Flathers <https://twitter.com/ropnop>`_ has already written a great blog on `Upgrading simple shells to fully interactive TTYs <https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/>`_ Hence, almost everything is taken from that blog and kept here for completion purposes.

-Many times, we would not get a fully interactive shell which means
+Many times, we will not get a fully interactive shell therefor it will/have:

 * Difficult to use the text editors like vim
 * No tab-complete